About this listing

 CLEAN AND GREEN

-If you hope to host parties or events, our place won't be workable for you.
-There are families with school-aged children living next door, and two attached apartments with tenants who appreciate peace and quiet after 10 pm.
-We are committed to being good neighbors and we do shut down noisy, late night gatherings immediately.
-Groups may invite 3-4 family members or friends over, but due to past damage to our property, we no longer allow gatherings of any kind involving outside visitors.
+If you hope to host parties, events, or business meetings with outside visitors, our home isn't suitable for you.
+This restriction is due to limited bathrooms and parking, and our need to manage impacts on our home and neighborhood.
+There are families with school-aged children living next door who need peace and quiet after 10 pm.
+We are committed to being good neighbors and we will shut down noisy, late night gatherings immediately.
+Groups may invite 2-3 family members or friends over, but due to past damage to our property and potential neighborhood impacts, we can't accommodate gatherings of any kind involving more than 2-3 outside visitors.
+If your group decides to test this limit by filling up the house without approval, you will be required to leave without a refund.
+This hard line is a direct result of past abuse.

 Families with children and couples can sleep more people here than groups of single adults who won't be sharing beds.
-We can't accommodate more than 8 single adults during one stay because 2 of the beds are futon chairs (narrower than a twin), and two bathrooms aren't adequate for 10 singles who won't be bathroom-sharing.
+We can't accommodate more than 8 single adults (not sharing beds) during one stay because 2 of the beds are futon chairs (smaller than a twin).

-Folks who want discounts can opt to share the common areas of the house with me or other travelers by renting fewer than all five rooms.
+Folks seeking discounts may have the option to share the common areas of the house with us and/or other travelers.
+Just ask.

 There is no on site guest laundry access, but we supply a wheeled laundry cart and laundry bags you can take to the coin laundromat just a block away, or about 300 feet (91 meters).